webplatform/ops/vagrant-workbench/README.md

 By default the default steps of this directory `Vagrantfile` only creates an empty VM to start from.

-The reason is that we want to have a quickly accessible basic VM to work from.

 In order to have our own local [salt master][the-salt-master], we'll use the same steps we use in production with [`salt-master/init.sh` scripts][salt-master-init].

-Since we’re on Vagrant we don’t have DreamCompute’s dhc-user, we have to tell the script about it.
+Since we’re on Vagrant we don’t have DreamCompute’s `dhc-user`, we have to tell the script about it.

 To do this, run the bootstrap like this;

+    sudo -s
-    USER=vagrant GROUP=vagrant bash init.sh
+    RUNAS=vagrant GROUP=vagrant bash init.sh

 **ONCE its been run; _REBOOT_**, because it deletes the SSH key.
 This is meant to never leave around something for one time in produciton servers.
 *Just reboot*, the Vagrantfile will copy it back at the right place for you.